-Priority Description Acre-Feet Annually 1 Palo Verde Irrigation District gross area of 104,500 acres of land in the Palo Verde Valley 2 Yuma Project in California not exceeding a gross area of 25,000 acres in California eres in California 3,850,000 Irrigation District and other lands in Imperial and 3(a) Imperial Irrigation District and other lands in Imperial and Coachella Valleys (2) to be served by All-American Canal 3(b) Palo Verde Irrigation District - 16,000 acres of land on the Lower Palo Verde Mesa 4 Metropolitan Water District of Southern California for use on the coastal plain 550,00 Subtotal 4,400,000 5(a) Metropolitan Water District of Southern California for use on the coastal plain 550,0 5(b) Metropolitan Water District of Southern California for use on the coastal plain (3) 6(a) Imperial Irrigation District and other lands in Imperial and Coachella Valleys to be served by the All-American Canal 300,000 6(b) Palo Verde Irrigation District - 16,000 acres of land on the Lower Palo Verde Mesa Total 5,362,000 7 Agricultural use in the Colorado River Basin in California Remaining surplus
+Priority Description Acre-Feet Annually 1 Palo Verde Irrigation District gross area of 104,500 acres of land in the Palo Verde Valley 2 Yuma Project in California not exceeding a gross area of 25,000 acres in California 3,850,0 3(a) Imperial Irrigation District and other lands in Imperial and Coachella Valleys (2) to be served by All-American Canal 3(b) Palo Verde Irrigation District - 16,000 acres of land on the Lower Palo Verde Mesa 4 Metropolitan Water District of Southern California for use on the coastal plain Subtotal 4,400,000 5(a) Metropolitan Water District of Southern California for use on the coastal plain 550,000 5(b) Metropolitan Water District of Southern California for use on the coastal plain (3) 6(a) Imperial Irrigation District and other lands in Imperial and Coachella Valleys to be served by the All-American Canal 300,000 6(b) Palo Verde Irrigation District - 16,000 acres of land on the Lower Palo Verde Mesa Total 5,362,000 7 Agricultural use in the Colorado River Basin in California Remaining surplus

 Metropolitan has taken steps to augment its share of Colorado River water through agreements with other agencies that have rights to use such water.
-Under a 1988 water conservation agreement (the "1988 Conservation Agreement") between Metropolitan and the Imperial Irrigation District ("IID"), Metropolitan provided funding for IID to construct and operate a number of conservation projects that are currently conserving up to 105,000 acre-feet of water per year that is provided to Metropolitan.
+Under a 1988 water conservation agreement (the "1988 Conservation Agreement") between Metropolitan and the Imperial Irrigation District ("IID"), Metropolitan provided funding for IID to construct and operate a number of conservation projects that are currently conservinghave conserved up to 105,000 acre-feet of water per year that is provided to Metropolitan.
 Under the October 2003 Quantification Settlement Agreement and related agreements, Metropolitan, at the request of Coachella Valley Water District ("CVWD"), forgoes up to 20,000 acre-feet of this water each year for diversion by CVWD.
 See "-Quantification Settlement Agreement" below.
-In 20112012 and 20122013 CVWD's requests were for 4,000 and 10,463 and 6,693 acre-feet respectively, leaving 99,940 acre-feet in 2011 and 93,677 acre-feet in 2012 and 98,307 acre-feet in 2013 for Metropolitan.
-In 1992, Metropolitan entered into an
+In 20122013 and 20132014, CVWD's requests were for 10,463 and 6,693 and an estimated 19,812 acre-feet respectively, leaving 93,677 acre-feet in 2012 and 98,307 acre-feet in 2013 and an estimated 84,288 acre-feet for Metropolitan.
+In 1992,